mariobsdd/myOthelloClient/README.md

-"Run using npm install, then node client.js"
+"Use npm install, install all socket io dependencies and then run by using node client.js"